wabkur/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-script that creates a table second_table in the database hbtn_0c_0 in your MySQL server and add multiples rows
+script that lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server